 - Blisters or bullae, which are typical and often occur in skin flexures.
-Depending on the form of BP these may affect a single site or be more widespread.
+Depending on the form of bullous pemphigoid these may affect a single site or be more widespread.

 - Mucous membranes.
-BP involves the mucosa in up to a quarter of patients.
-The blisters appear mainly on palatal mucosa.
+Blisters appear mainly on palatal mucosa.
 They may be clinically insignificant but can cause problems with dysphagia.

 Different clinical forms